-- Threshold criteria which are requirements that each alternative must meet to be eligible for selection. - Primary balancing criteria which are used to weigh major trade-offs among alternatives. - Modifying criteria which was fully considered after public comment was received on the PP. In the final balancing of trade-offs between alternatives upon which the final remedy selection is based, modifying criteria, such as community acceptance, are of equal importance to the balancing criteria.
+- Threshold criteria which are requirements that each alternative must meet in order to be eligible for selection. - Primary balancing criteria which are used to weigh major trade-offs among alternatives. - Modifying criteria which was fully considered after public comment was received on the Proposed Plan.
+In the final balancing of trade-offs between alternatives upon which the final remedy selection is based, modifying criteria, such as community acceptance, are of equal importance to the balancing criteria.

-Table 2.5 describes each of these criteria that were used to evaluate the remedial alternatives for MRS-04.
-A summary of the detailed analysis of the remedial alternatives using the nine evaluation criteria as presented in the FS and PP are included in Table 2.6 for threshold criteria, Table 2.7 for primary balancing criteria, and Table 2.8 for the selected remedy cost estimate summary.
+Table 2.5 describes each of these criteria that were used to evaluate the remedial alternatives for MRS-07.
+A summary of the detailed analysis of the remedial alternatives using the nine evaluation criteria as presented in the FS and PP are included in Table 2.6 for threshold criteria, Table 2.7 for primary balancing criteria, Table 2.8 for cost.